mbruno46/deploy-doc/README.md

           doc-branch: 'gh-pages'
 ```

-**Note:** make sure to checkout your repository and setup the python environment
+**Note:** make sure to checkout your repository and setup the python environment.

-as above.
+**Note:** if you use the field `path` within the checkout action you should make sure that
+the field `path` inside deploy action is matched accordingly.